kanewilliams/ZoomCamp-HW/Week4.md

 - The code that has been merged into the main branch
 - The code that is behind the creation object on the dbt_cloud_pr_ schema
 - The code from any development branch that has been opened based on main
-- The code from the development branch we are requesting to merge to main
+- **The code from the development branch we are requesting to merge to main**

+This is primarily a guess...
+It is either (1) or (4).
+Production branch only worked for me after merging, so practically should be (1).
+However, (4) makes more sense theoretically.

 ### Question 3 (2 points)